Best Practices for Managing the Use of Personal Email Accounts, Text Messaging and Other Instant Messaging Tools

 “record” means a record of information in any form and includes information that is written, photographed, recorded or stored in any manner, but does not include computer programs or other mechanisms that produce records;

-Emails, text messages and other instant messages are forms of electronic correspondence and are considered records under the acts, regardless of the tool or service used to create them.
+Emails, text messages and other instant messages are forms of electronic correspondence and are considered records under FOIP and LA FOIP, regardless of the tool or service used to create them as long as they are in the possession or control of the public body.

-The Information and Privacy Commissioner (IPC) has set criteria that are used to decide if a record is in the possession or control of a public body.
-These go beyond the physical location of a record and involve factors such as the purpose of the record, who created it, and whether or not it relates to the public body’s mandate or functions.
+The Information and Privacy Commissioner (IPC) has set criteria that it uses to determine if a record is in the possession or control of a public body that may take into consideration the physical location of a record and factors such as why was the record created, who created it and if it relates to the public body’s mandate or functions.

 A record does not need to be both in the possession or control of a public body, but rather one or the other.
-Therefore, in those cases where a record is not in the custody of the institution, the question is whether it is under the institution’s control.
+Therefore, in those cases where a record is not in the possession of the public body, the question is whether it is under the public body’s control.
 In deciding this, the IPC considers the following:

-While our office is of the opinion that official public body business should never be conducted through personal email accounts if emails of a business nature are sent through these personal accounts, those emails would be considered a record pursuant to FOIP and LA FOIP.
+While our office is of the opinion that official public body business should never be conducted through personal email accounts, if emails of a business nature are sent through these personal accounts, those emails would be considered a record pursuant to FOIP or LA FOIP.

-The IPC strongly recommends that public bodies prohibit their staff from texting or using other instant messaging tools for doing business, unless they can be set up to retain and store records automatically.
+The IPC strongly recommends that public bodies prohibit their staff from texting or using other instant messaging tools for doing business unless they can be set up to retain and store records automatically and securely.

 However, there may be situations where a public body has a legitimate business need to use these text messaging and other instant messaging tools.
-If an institution is considering using text messaging or other instant messaging tools, it should consider the advice in this resource to ensure compliance with FOIP or LA FOIP.
+If a public body is considering using text messaging or other instant messaging tools, it should consider the advice in this resource to ensure compliance with FOIP or LA FOIP.

 Assess the Risks and Benefits